-Dancing for Wellbeing sessions will start online this Spring, and are a chance to connect with each other, move in new ways and release tension.
+Dancing for Wellbeing online sessions will start in July or September.
 You are invited to help shape the details for sessions.

 If you are interested:

 Each session will include a variety of guided dance activities that encourage freedom of movement.
 Each person can choose how they feel like moving and interacting, in the ways that work for their body, brain and senses.

 The online sessions are improvisation based and people of all abilities are invited to join.
 In this class there is no wrong move, and there are no routines to remember.

 There will be a different theme each session, for example: